We value each child’s individual skills and interests and

 McAuley has a very active student green group who lead many school initiatives to raise awareness about current environmental issues in our world.
 The green group meet each week to discuss special projects as well as daily expectations around caring for the environment in our school.

 The McAuley school choir is open to Years 1-6.
 Our family educator develops students skills in singing, presentations and confidence.
 The choir performs at various school assemblies and celebrations.
-Our choir practices each Tuesday at lunch in the library.
+Our choir practices once a week during lunchtime in the library.

 The McAuley Chess Club is open to students from Years 1-6.
 Chess provides the opportunity to learn problem-solving skills, spatial awareness skills, improves memory and exercises both sides of the brain.
 A professional chess instructor tutors the students and they compete in an inter-school chess tournament.

 At McAuley we provide opportunities for students to engage in a variety of clubs and enrichment activities.
-These include guitar, knitting, choir, gardening, chess and social outreach.
+These include STEM (science, technology, engineering and mathematics), coding, guitar, choir, cooking, gardening, chess and social outreach.
 These activities encourage and build student understanding of engaging in community and supporting others in need.